carter-yagemann/ARCUS/tools/pt/libipt/doc/howto_build.md

 By default, only the decoder library is built.
 Other components can be enabled by setting the respective cmake variable to ON.

-The following optional components are availble:
+The following optional components are available:

     PTUNIT             A simple unit test framework.
                        A collection of unit tests for libipt.